rafoch/solgen/README.md

 - [ ] Downloading/Exporting diagram to .NET Solution structure
 - [ ] Generating UI Diagrams to visualize diagram state
 - [x] Docker installation
+- [] Site with code editor
+- [] Generic code for further languages implementation

 ### Nice to have
 - [ ] Linting errors or mispells in diagram structure